AndreLPD/react-native-calendar-slider-carousel/README.md

   daysInView={3}
   // Only available if width % 120 = 0.
 Scroll by full width
   paginate={true}
+  // Size of height between elements of list daySize={120}
   // Array of disabled dates.
 Default [] disabledDates={['2019-07-11', '2019-07-12', '2019-07-15']}
   // Function to get selected date in 'YYYY-MM-DD' format